-See where you stand and play to your advantages.
+See where you stand and play to your advantage.
 Nano-influencers have about 10,000 followers, post content that is ‘daily life,’ and tend to have great engagement as consumers find it easy to trust them.

 Brands turn to Micro-influencers to ‘hype’ their products in an authentic way.
-They are known to have a more niche segment, creating a more voice of reason effect with a follower base less than 100,000.
+They are known to have a more niche segment, creating a more voice of reason effect with a follower base of less than 100,000.